SherlockLun/simpleProject/README.md

 # simpleProject
-just a sample project to set up everything
+Just a sample project to set up everything.
+Project uses CmakeList.
+Build Folder to build and run the project.